2005 World Touring Car Championship: Calendar

-The championship was contested over ten events, each featuring two 50 kilometre races.
-The starting grid order for the first race at each event was determined by the results of qualifying and that of the second race by the results of the first race, but with the top eight cars in reverse order.
+The championship was contested over ten events, of which seven were held together with the 2005 FIA GT Championship.
+Each event featured two races with a distance of 50 kilometres.
+The starting grid order for the first race at each event was determined by the results of qualifying, and that of the second race by the results of the first race, but with the top eight cars in reverse order.